Need-Based Financial Aid Program for Undocumented Students, including Deferred Action for Childhood Arrival (DACA) Students

 What are the components of the program?

-Emory meets 100% of demonstrated financial need for undergraduate Undocumented Students (with or without DACA) who are admitted as first-year, first-degree-seeking students, and who graduated from a U.S. High school through a combination of grants and scholarships, institutional work study (DACA students only), and institutional loans.
+Emory meets 100% of demonstrated financial need for undergraduate Undocumented Students (with or without DACA) who are admitted as first-year, first-degree-seeking undergraduate students, or transfer students, who graduated from a U.S. High school through a combination of grants and scholarships, institutional work study (DACA students only), and institutional loans.
 Undocumented Students without DACA status may receive an institutional loan in place of the typical work study award.

 When does this program take effect?